#[repr(transparent)]pub struct Id<T: ?Sized, O: Ownership> { /* private fields */ }Expand description

 This is useful when declaring your own methods where you will often find yourself in need of returning autoreleased objects to properly follow Cocoa’s Memory Management Policy.

-To that end, you could use Id::autorelease
+To that end, you could use Id::autorelease, but that would require

-object at hand, which you clearly
+you to have an AutoreleasePool object at hand, which you clearly

 won’t have in such cases.
 This function doesn’t require a pool